afshinamighi/Courses/basecamp/readme.md

 	- loops: while and for.
 	- basic string processing: length, split, join, replace, join.

-As a result of participating in **PyCamp:Unit One**, students will be able to:
+As a result of participating in **BaseCamp:Arch One**, students will be able to:

-1. Read, Understand and Analyse the behaviour of a Python program implementing the programming elements covered in Unit One.
+1. Read, Understand and Analyse the behaviour of a Python program implementing the programming elements covered in Arch One.
-2. Implement their solutions for a given problem statement using the programming elements covered in Unit One.
+2. Implement their solutions for a given problem statement using the programming elements covered in Arch One.
 3. Organise working environment using command lines for making folders, changinf paths, listing contents of a folder, managing (copy, delete, rename) files.
 4. Implementing their Python programs in Python Shell and an IDE.
 5. Execute Python programs using a terminal and an IDE.